Sorry, you need to enable JavaScript to visit this website.

 EU programmes

 The German-speaking Community participates both in the Erasmus+ and European Solidarity Corps programme.
-The Youth Office (Jugendbüro der Deutschsprachigen Gemeinschaft) was appointed as National Agency and the German-speaking Community contributes financially to the programme (roughly 235.000 EUR in 2020).
+The Youth Office (Jugendbüro der Deutschsprachigen Gemeinschaft) was appointed as National Agency of these programmes.
+The Youth Office (Jugendbüro der Deutschsprachigen Gemeinschaft) is responsible for the implementation of the Erasmus+ and European Solidarity Programmes, amongst other responsibilities, and received funding amounting to around 810,000 Euro for the year 2024.

 Other Programmes